 The kalunay plant, like the papait plant is one of those that you would rarely see in the market.
 Both grows wildly and finding them would draw a smile on a face of those who knows they are edible.

-The kalunay, is a weedy plant and from seeds one can successfully germinate it when the warm days comes.
+The kalunay is a weedy plant and from seeds one can successfully germinate it when the warm days come.
 And once they germinated, you don't have to worry about planting more of it (wild spinach) next year, kalunay self-sows and you would see a lot of kalunay sprouts the next year.
-It's been one of those plants that we have planted on our container garden.
-And even on the pot, it is surprising to see every Spring or early Summer to see all the young sprouts with their reddish leaves.
-And they appear on almost every pot we have, even on my hanging petunia flowers and it seems to do pretty well up there in the hanging basket.
+It's been one of those plants that pops up in our container garden every Spring with their beautiful reddish young leaves.
+And they appear on almost every pot we have even on my hanging petunia flowers and it seems to do pretty well up there in the hanging basket as well.

 It is healthy too, specially the young sprouts, with its reddish leaves.
 Some choose to include even the roots on cooking after being washed thoroughly.
 While some prefers to rid of the roots, whatever suits them.
 I had eaten the young sprouts with its roots and there's not much difference with the taste.
 At a young age, I was told including the young roots is healthier.
 This plant is a good source of both C and A vitamins, manganese, calcium, iron and folate amongst others.

-Kalunay is a self sowing plant and new plants greets as every Spring on almost every pot we have, still it was odd seeing it on a hanging plant with the petunias.
+Kalunay is a self sowing plant and new plants greets as every Spring on almost every pot we have, still it was odd seeing it on a hanging basket with the petunias.

-Below, a young kalunay plant I had spotted when we went visited my uncle first week of June.
+Below, a young kalunay plant I had spotted when we went to visit my uncle first week of June.
 Young kalunay like this still bears their reddish leaves which later disappears as the plant matures.

 Kalunay (Wild Spinach) Seedlings (2014)

 You might also want to see...

 - Papait Plant